Uncover the early stages of autoimmune type 1 diabetes

 Consult your or your family member’s healthcare provider to discuss how you may be able to detect autoimmune T1D early.
 This can help you understand what's ahead and lower the risk of potentially life-threatening complications, like DKA, with a doctor's help.

-Screening is currently only available for family members of people with autoimmune T1D.
-You can sign up for a screening kit through the TrialNet Research Program.
+You can sign up for a screening kit if you have a first-, second- or third-degree relative with autoimmune T1D through the TrialNet Research Program.

 Breakthrough T1D, in collaboration with Canadian Institutes of Health Research, has announced the launch of CanScreenT1D – a Canadian research initiative that is exploring the possibility of general population screening for early-stage autoimmune T1D.
-The pilot screening program is estimated to start in Fall 2024.
+The pilot screening program is estimated to start in 2026.

-Talk to your or your family member’s healthcare provider about early detection
+Talk to your family healthcare provider about early detection